The Margin Whisperer

 - >$1M in savings identified through flagged margin leakage

-- Scaled cross-region without needing a rewrite
+- Worked across all regions without a rewrite

 - Awarded 4-Star Performer for leadership in pricing and analytics